International humanitarian law: Specific weapons treaties and subsequent instruments

-It is a violation of the laws of war to engage in combat without meeting certain requirements, among them the wearing of a distinctive uniform or other easily identifiable badge, and the carrying of weapons openly.
-Impersonating soldiers of the other side by wearing the enemy's uniform is allowed, though fighting in that uniform is unlawful perfidy, as is the taking of hostages.

-Later additions

 International humanitarian law now includes several treaties that outlaw specific weapons.
 These conventions were created largely because these weapons cause deaths and injuries long after conflicts have ended.
 Unexploded land mines have caused up to 7,000 deaths a year; unexploded bombs, particularly from cluster bombs that scatter many small "bomblets", have also killed many.
 An estimated 98% of the victims are civilian; farmers tilling their fields and children who find these explosives have been common victims.
 For these reasons, the following conventions have been adopted: